krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Custom metrics are one of the following resolutions:
   - standard with one minute granularity
   - high resolution with granularity of one second.
+- Events such as those generated by Amazon EC2 are:
+  - Not stored long-term
+  - Kept only briefly inside the service (roughly 24 hours) for retry/delivery purposes
+  - Dropped after delivery or retry window expires
+- If you want to keep them, you must send them to a storage target:
+  - Amazon CloudWatch Logs – searchable event history
+  - Amazon S3 – cheap long-term archive
+  - AWS Lambda – process events
+  - Amazon SNS – notifications

 ![ CloudWatch metrics ](./images/cloudwatch_metrics.jpg)